bioball/mandolin/README.md

 This is an attempt to make Monadic types practical in JavaScript.
 This is heavily inspired by Scala.

+### Requirements

+If you need to support legacy browsers, you should include an ES5 shim in your codebase.

 ### Ideas

 #### Faux-pattern matching